(1816 - 1883)

 Branch of Service: Artillery

-From Reading, PA, he had been First Sergeant of the Ringgold Light Artillery, which was in Federal service from April - July 1861 among the First Defenders in Washington, DC.
-He was appointed the original Captain of Independent Battery D, Pennsylvania Light Artillery, mustering in 24 September 1861.
+In 1860 he was a 43 year old house painter in Reading, PA.
+He was First Sergeant of the Ringgold Light Artillery, which was in Federal service from April to July 1861, and was among the First Defenders in Washington, DC.
+He was appointed the Captain of Independent Battery D, Pennsylvania Light Artillery, and mustered in with them on 24 September 1861.

-Discharged 23 September 1864, at the expiration of his term of service.
+He was discharged on 23 September 1864 at the expiration of his term of service.

 His face is sculpted on the Pennsylvania State Memorial at Vicksburg, MS. See also a post from John Hoptak about his burial place.

 11/26/1816; Wilmington, DE